mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Data Analytics Apps for a Smart Eco Gym/README.md

        - Potential next steps or improvements

 ### Expected Results for Project Solution
+1. MATLAB App and any supporting code, submitted as a public GitHub repository with a descriptive README file
+   - A functional MATLAB app (`.mlapp`) that meets the project requirements listed above
+   - Any additional `.m` files for supporting/helper functions
+   - Ensure your code is well-organized and well-document with comments explaining key logic
+2. Presentation or report that states the problem, goal, and approach, key design decisions and tradeoffs, app demo or walkthrough, and next steps or improvements

+*Remember*: Overall, your project solution should function as a complete, usable data analytics app that clearly connects data &rarr; metrics &rarr; insights &rarr; decisions

 ### Learning Outcomes
+- Analyze sensor data to identify patterns, trends, and relevant signals that inform engineering decisions.
+- Develop an interactive data analytics app in MATLAB that processes raw data, computes meaningful metrics, and communicates results through clear visualizations.
+- Evaluate design tradeoffs by interpreting computed metrics and assessing how effectively the solution supports data-driven decision-making for a non-expert audience.
+- Apply concepts and methods from a specific engineering discipline to develop a data-driven solution that addresses a real-world performance, efficiency, or user experience challenge.

 ## Suggested Background Material
 - generic, for each mini challenge, matlab fundamentals